buildpacks/rfcs/text/0000-release-process.md

 # Summary
 [summary]: #summary

-The release process for the various components maintained by the Cloud Native Buildpacks organization.
+A release process _template_ that may be applied to various components maintained by the Cloud Native Buildpacks organization.
+This template is initially intended to be applied to [pack](https://github.com/buildpacks/pack) and [lifecycle](https://github.com/buildpacks/lifecycle).
+It does not try to solve for out-of-band releases such as patches, or otherwise changes in release dates due to coordination across dependencies or upstream changes.

 # Motivation
 [motivation]: #motivation